Make Your Kid a Millionaire: Roth IRA for Kids

 If we were to encompass our message in one word, it would be this: time.

 We’ve shown you the magic of compounding returns and why opening a Roth IRA for your Kid is a no-brainer.
-With proper planning, you can very quickly ensure your child will retire a millionaire!
+With the proper amount of planning, you can very easily ensure your child will retire a millionaire!
 However, don’t be discouraged and think you’ve “missed the boat” if your child is a little older.
-The earlier you start, the better.
+The earlier you start the better.
 Just a couple of years earlier can mean a 5-figure increase in your child’s retirement.

 We’ve also shown you the importance of teaching your child about the values of FI as early as possible.
 Not only will this grant them access to becoming a millionaire, but it will also give them the financial discipline and structure to make their own decision to seek the path to FI.